• Skip to primary navigation

 2. Easier bulk buying

-I buy a lot of food.
-A lot.
 There are some things that it just doesn’t make sense to buy in small packages.
 The bulk buying — and the bulk pricing — really works for me.
-I particularly love buying in bulk when I’m going to do some freezer cooking.
+I particularly love buying in bulk when I’m going to do some freezer meal prep.

-3. Discount non-food stuff
+3. Discount non-food purchases

-4. Great selection of healthier items
+4. Great selection of better quality items

 5. Cash back for purchases

-After much kicking and screaming on my part, we finally upgraded to the Executive membership.
+After much hesitation on my part, we upgraded to the Executive membership a little over ten years ago.
 This membership offers 2% back on purchases, up to $750 for a 12-month period.
-While the Executive membership costs more ($110 compared to $55), it has always paid for itself.

 6. Awesome food court